mikkelme/Simula_SummerProject/README.md

 ## Introduction

 In this project we build a framework for simulating the flow of the cerebrospinal fluid (CSF) in the human brain.
-The CSF flows, among other regions, on the outside of the brain tissue in the outer most layer of the head.
+The CSF flows, among other regions, on the outside of the brain tissue in the outer most inside the skull.
 The CSF enter the brain tissue through small pores in the brain tissue and takes part in the transpoortation of waste matter produced in the brain.
 Thus the motivation for simulating the CSF flow is to contribute to medical brain research.
 However, such simulations becomes computational expensive when considering large regions of the brain and hence we want to invistigate the possibility to introduce a simpler model by the use of dimension reduction.
-That is, instead of considering the CSF-filled space as a 3D sphere shell with thickness in the radial direction we reduce it to a 2D sphere encapsulating the brain tissue.
-In order for such a simplification to be sucessfull we most be able to neglect the dynamics in the reduced dimension without any great impacts on the predicted flow.
+That is, instead of considering the CSF-filled space as a 3D sphere shell with thickness we reduce it to a 2D sphere encapsulating the brain tissue.
+In order for such a simplification to be sucessful we most be able to neglect the dynamics in the reduced dimension without any great impacts on the predicted flow.
 More precisely we want the pressure to be approximately constant on the crosssection of the CSF flow through the radial plane.
-In addition we want negligble velocity normal to the main CSF flow.
+In addition we should have negligble flow in the normal direction to the main CSF flow.
 Due to the fact that the CSF-filled space is much longer than it is thick, one can hypothesise that the flow might meet the above criterias rather well.

-We are going to simulate the CSF flow using the finite elements method to solve the partial derivative equations.
+We are going to simulate the CSF flow using finite elements to solve the partial derivative equations.
 For simplicity we initially take on a 2D problem where we consider a 2D slice of the brain.
 Thus the corresponding dimension reduction problem is to reduce the 2D slice surface of the CSF-filled space to a 1D line.
 By decreasing the width of the CSF-filled space, we can study the devolopment of the pressure profile on the crossection of the CSF flow and the normal flow on the interface between the CSF-filled space and the brain tissue, as the surface approaches a line.
-In figure $(1)$ we see a model based on real brain scannings as reference for the system we are going to model.
+In figure $(1)$ we see the visualization of a real brain scannings as reference for the system we are going to model.

 <p float>
     <img src="figures/real_brain_full.png"